Nakajima B5N: Operators

-Use by Indonesia Guerrilla

 Surviving aircraft

 None of the 1,150 production B5Ns survived World War II intact.
 Only two partially-recovered B5Ns are known to exist, neither of them airworthy.

 Replicas of the B5N2s were made using stretched fuselages from U.S. Canadian Car and Foundry "Harvard" - a variant of the North American T-6 Texan trainers, which were modified to represent Japanese aircraft for the movie Tora!
 Tora!
 Tora!, and have been used in a number of movies and airshows since to depict the aircraft.

 One recovered B5N2 is at the Wings Museum in Balcombe, West Sussex, UK.
 This large portion was recovered from the Kuril Islands by a British private collector in 2003.

 A B5N was unveiled at the Pacific Aviation Museum in Honolulu, Hawaii on 18 April 2016.